ververica/flink-training-troubleshooting/README.md

 1. Identify which task or operator currently is the bottleneck by using the backpressure monitor of the Flink UI.
 How could this operator be improved?

 For the following exercises it is important to keep the `cacheExpiryMs` parameter stable.
-You can leave the parameter at the default value from the previous exercise.
-The improvements in the following exercises will be most visible, if we set `cacheExpiryMs` to `Integer.MAX_VALUE`, which basically circumvents any "external IO" after a short warm-up phase.
+You can just leave the parameter at the default value from the previous exercise.
+When profiling your Flink job with VisualVM or similar the bottlenecks will be most visible, if you set `cacheExpiryMs` to `Integer.MAX_VALUE`, which basically circumvents any "external IO" after a short warm-up phase.

-2.
+2. Improve the throughput of `TroubledStreamingJob` by making serialization more efficient.
+You can expect an improvement of a factor of 1.5 - 2.
+Hint for inefficient serialization can be found in the logs of the Flink Job.

+3. Improve the throughput of `TroubledStreamingJob` further by identifying and inefficient user code.
+The backpressure monitor as well as a profiler like VisualVM can help you to identify suspicious operators.